moleskySean/GilaElectromagnetics.jl/docs/src/index.md

 ## Use cases

-general : solving maxwell eq

-obtaining vacuum green's function
+GilaElectromagnetics, or Gila for short, allows to perform fast subwavelength electromagnetic simulations with a high degree of precision.
+It allows to :

+- Solve Maxwell's equations numerically in vacuum and in matter.
+- Obtain the Green's function of Maxwell's vacuum operator.
-scattering problem
+- Solve the scattering problem in non-magnetic materials.

-materials non mag ...

-subwavelength simulations

-(soon) use gpu to solve
+- Use CUDA to accelerate computations.

 ## Installation